dialite/Blog-app-rails/README.md

 # 📖 [Blog-App] <a name="about-project"></a>

-**[Blog-App]** Blog app can be briefly described as a classic example of a blog website.
-It is a functional website that will show the list of posts and empower readers to interact with them by adding comments and liking posts.
+**[Blog-App]** Briefly put, a blog application is a traditional illustration of a blog website.
+This website serves its purpose by displaying a list of posts and enabling users to engage with them by leaving comments and liking posts.

 ## 🛠 Built With <a name="built-with"></a>